 Your back can seize for any variety of reasons, not to mention acute recurring injury, and this is where Child’s Pose can come to your aid.
-Child’s Pose stretches and frees up the low back, with a delicious downward release into gravity.
+Child’s Pose stretches and frees up the low back tension, with a delicious downward release into gravity.
 Depending on how wide apart you place your knees, you can target specific areas of discomfort relatively easily.
-And the best part is that once you are in the pose, you don’t have to do anything else but breathe.
+And the best part is that once you are in the pose, you don’t have to do anything else but breathe deeply.

 Because of the way the torso and abdomen rest on (or between) the thighs, Balasana is also an excellent pose for promoting digestion, alleviating gas pain, and relieving menstrual cramps.
 It can be performed in bed, on the floor, or even laying on your back with your knees pulled in to your chest.
 The results are the same: the back gets stretched, the hips are opened, the belly receives a comforting compression, and the knees get flexed to promote circulation.

 But the benefits don’t end there.
 Balasana is extremely calming to the mind, and activates the parasympathetic nervous system.
 By placing your forehead on the earth (or a prop), the pose becomes very grounding, which moves your attention from the swirling mind-stuff down into the body and the breath.